guidesICPideal customer profilelead scoring

 • LinkedIn profile URL

 Without enrichment, you're scoring on incomplete data.
 A lead might look like a poor fit simply because you're missing their company size or current title.
+For a deep dive on the minimum viable dataset for sales prospecting, see our data requirements guide.

 Step 3: Score Automatically